mpardalos/mpardalos.com/content/now.md

 I started my PhD working on a project to find bugs in [Equivalence Checkers](https://en.wikipedia.org/wiki/Formal_equivalence_checking).
 The results of this project have been submitted for publication to DAC 2024.

-I am interested in continuing work on the field of equivalence checking, and I am currently investigating building an equivalence checker based on the [CIRCT framework](https://circt.llvm.org/).
+I am interested in continuing work on the field of equivalence checking, and I am currently investigating building a mechanically verified equivalence checker.

-I will be attending in [POPL 2024](https://popl24.sigplan.org/).
+This term (Spring 2024) I am TAing for the 2nd year Language Processors module in the EE department.

 ## Side-projects

 My focus is currently on this website.
 I have grown really interested in the ideas of the [IndieWeb](https://indieweb.org) community, as well as Digital Gardens.
 This website is inspired by both of these concepts.
+I like doing my own implementations of various IndieWeb protocols, like [micropub](https://indieweb.org/Micropub), suited to how I like to interact with my website.

 I also spend quite a bit of time working on my [homelab](https://www.reddit.com/r/homelab/), trying out different software